WHATS HOT

 Bacon, leek and potato soup

-An old-fashioned favorite perfect for lunchtime, leeks are a great source of non-dairy calcium and contain Vitamin B6 which has been known to with morning .
+An old-fashioned favorite perfect for lunchtime, leeks are a great source of non-dairy calcium and contain Vitamin B6 which has been known to help with morning sickness.
 Additionally, their mild, sweet flavor makes them more appealing for those who are pregnant and suffering from nausea.

 1 tbsp olive oil.